Townsville: Sport and recreation

 Townsville and Districts Rugby Union run a successful Winter Junior and Senior Rugby Union competition including teams from Ingham, Charters Towers and Ayr.
-Townsville has produced a number of Wallabies in past including Peter Grigg and Sam Scott-Young.
+Townsville has produced a number of members of the Australia national rugby union team (the Wallabies) in the past including Peter Grigg and Sam Scott-Young.

 AFL Townsville operate a regional Australian rules football league in the region.
 Jake Spencer is the first local player to play in the AFL.

 Several Australian Test and ODI cricketers have come out of Townsville including fast bowler Mitchell Johnson, Andrew Symonds and James Hopes.
 In 2012 Townsville hosted under 19 cricket World Cup preliminary matches, semi finals and the final featuring Australia and India.

 The Townsville Running Festival is an annual event organised by the Townsville Road Runners that began with the first Townsville Marathon in 1972 and now also includes several shorter fun runs.

+Townsville is hosting the World Triathlon Multisport World Championships from 15 to 25 August 2024.

 The Reid Park Street Circuit is located in Reid Park.
 Each July since 2009, it hosts the Townsville 400 for the Supercars Championship.

 Townsville also has a go cart track and motocross track; Townsville had a 1/4-mile dragstrip, but it closed its gates on 25 August 2012 due to urban development.

 Rowing occurs at Townsville & JCU Rowing Club and Riverway Rowing Club.
 Both clubs cater to competitive masters, social, learn to row and school-based rowing programs.
 In 2009 the Townsville & JCU club won its first Queensland Club Premiership and in 2010 Riverway club claimed theirs.

 Townsville has 3 Tennis Clubs.
 The Western Suburbs Tennis Club Inc., Tennis Townsville Inc. and Kalynda Chase Tennis Centre.
 Each year Tennis Townsville host the NQ Open Championships and Western Suburbs Tennis Club host the Townsville Open.
 These tournaments see Australian and international players competing for up to $10,000 prize money and the opportunity to improve their Australian Tennis Ranking.

+Townsville Speedway is a speedway venue located at the Townsville Showground on Showgrounds Road, off Ingham Road.
+It has also been used for motorcycle speedway and has hosted important events, including the Australian qualifying round of the Speedway World Championship in 1990 and the final of the Queensland Solo Championship on four occasions.